adamtow/cronios/documentation.md

 >Do note that if your cron jobs require user interaction, you will have to unlock your device or else Cronios will experience an error and quit.
 There are ways to inform the user of this proactively and avoid a Cronios crash.
 Read the section for [developers](#developer) for more information.

 ### Be Notified When Cronios Stops with Cronios Watcher and Scriptable
-We accomplish our second goal, that of being notified in the event that Cronios does stop running, with a little help from [Scriptable](https://scriptable.app).
-Created by Simon B. Størving, Scriptsble is a JavaScript development enviroment for iOS.
+We accomplish our second goal, that of being notified in the event that Cronios does stop running, with a some help from [Scriptable](https://scriptable.app).
+Created by Simon B. Støvring, Scriptable is a JavaScript development enviroment for iOS.
 It allows you to create scripts that can be run from Shortcuts and Siri.
 It also has the ability to schedule notifications, which we use to notify us when Cronios has stopped running.

 [**Cronios Watcher**](https://raw.githubusercontent.com/adamtow/cronios/master/cronios-watcher/CroniosWatcher.scriptable) is a script for use with Scriptable and Cronios that does two things: